Choosing an Image Consultant

 Most image consultants will be happy to chat to you before you commit.
 Giving you a chance to find out if you will be a good match.

-I normally work with people over the age of 40 who have reached the point where they are unsure of what how they want to present themselves in the next phase in their life.
+I normally work with people over the age of 35 who have reached the point where they are unsure how they want to present themselves in the next phase in their life.
 Quite often they are changing careers, or lifestyle, or are thinking about doing so.

 They need help with building up their confidence and developing their image.
 They want to shine but in an authentic way, and so I support them to do this.
-It is a process rather than a series of one-off appointments.
+It is a process and usually involves more than a simple one-off appointment.